edurant/edurant.github.io/advising/semester-transition-ref.md

 * PLC SS ‐ Placeholder for an SS course: This is an administrative tool we use to replicate ELC SS.

 Elective labels tagged with NONE are electives your advisor removed from the term as they balanced your course work.

+# Planned Offerings

+## Summer

+* EECS: None
+* Math: MA 137, MA 2314, MA 2323, MA 235, MA 262, MA 330, MA 383

+## Circuits

+Please note that EE2050 alone will not "count" for the first circuits course, ELE2001 in the semester system.
+EECS will be offering a special topics course EE2980 as a 2-2-3 in Spring as an "add-on" to EE2050 to provide equivalent credit for ELE2001.

+### Winter Offerings

+* EE2050.
+Registration will at first be limited to EE students as this is on their transition track.
+* EE2060.
+Registration will at first be limited to CE students as this is on their track.
+Note that EE2050+EE2060 will count for ELE2001 in the semester system.
+Those not taking EE2060 this term will still have the chance to take EE2980 next term for the ELE2001 equivalent.
+* EE2070.
+Registration will at first be limited to BME and EE students as this is on their track.
+Note that completion of EE2070 is required for students to receive equivalent credit for both ELE2001 and ELE2011.

+### Spring Offerings

+* EE2980.
+This 2-2-3 course will cover the remainder of the ELE2001 material beyond what is covered in EE2050.
+Registration will at first be limited to EE students as this is on their transition track.
+The course will be taught with MA137 as a strict co-req.
+* EE2070.
+Registration will at first be limited to CE students as this is on their track.

+### Some implications

+* Students will not be able to begin circuits in Spring.
+These students will need to wait until fall to take ELE2001 Circuits 1, which has a co-requisite of MTH1110 Calculus I.
+* Math co-reqs will be strictly enforced.
+Students with grades of F* in previous courses (MA120 F* for EE2050, MA136 F* or EE2050 F* for EE2980) will not be allowed to continue.